NateHartley/HigherOrLower/README.md

 Made for the purposes of practicing new languages.

 Higher or Lower is a simple game playable in the terminal.
 The program will pick a random number between 1 and 10, you have to guess if the next random number will be higher or lower than the current.
 If you guess correctly, you're awarded points and the game continues.
-Else, the game ends and displays your final score.
+Else, the game ends and your final score is displayed.

 ### Python
 ```